Yuan3.0 Ultra: A Trillion-Parameter Enterprise-Oriented MoE LLM: Introduction

 \begin{itemize} \item Analyze the evolution of expert load throughout pre-training and identify two distinct phases.
 The first is an initial transition phase, spanning the beginning of training to the first several hundred iterations, during which expert loads exhibit substantial volatility inherited from random initialization, with the number of tokens routed to the same expert varying by orders of magnitude.
 The second is a subsequent stable phase, characterized by converged expert load and relatively minor fluctuations in per-expert token assignments.

-\item Propose Layer-Adaptive Expert Pruning (LAEP), a novel algorithm tailored for the pre-training of MoE LLMs.
+\item Propose Layer-Adaptive Expert Pruning (LAEP), a novel algorithm designed for the pre-training of MoE LLMs.
 Once expert loads enter the stable phase of pre-training, LAEP selectively prunes underutilized experts and rearranges the remaining experts to alleviate load imbalance across computing devices.
 Extensive experiments demonstrate that LAEP significantly reduces the total number of model's parameters while improving model accuracy and pre-training efficiency.

-\item Apply LAEP to pre-train a 1515B-parameter sparse MoE model, achieving a 33.3\% reduction in model parameters and a 48.3\% improvement in training efficiency compared with the base model.
-Moreover, the resulting 1010B pre-trained base model attains performance comparable to state-of-the-art systems on major benchmarks across diverse domains. \end{itemize}
+\item Apply LAEP to pre-train a 1515B-parameter sparse MoE model, achieving a 33.3\% reduction in model parameters and a 49\% improvement in training efficiency compared with the base model.
+Moreover, the resulting Yuan3.0 Ultra pre-trained base model attains performance comparable to state-of-the-art systems on major benchmarks across diverse domains.

+\item We refine the Reflection Inhibition Reward Mechanism (RIRM), proposed in Yuan3.0 Flash \citep{wu2026yuan3}, and integrate it into a fast-thinking reinforcement learning paradigm for post-training.
+This enhanced RIRM yields a 16.33\% gain in training accuracy and reduces output token length by 14.38\%.
+As a result, Yuan3.0 Ultra achieves state-of-the-art accuracy on enterprise scenario benchmarks, and remains highly competitive in various tasks covering a wide range of domains. \end{itemize}